afps-spec

 └──────────────┘ └────────────┘ └────────────┘

-The flow’s manifest lists these dependencies in requires (runtime) and registryDependencies (install-time resolution with semver ranges).
+The agent’s manifest lists these in a single dependencies field with semver ranges.
 See the full example.

 AFPS defines: